omeka/omeka-s-enduser/sites/sites.md

 ![make private button showing an eye icon with a diagonal slash through it](../content/contentfiles/item_private.png)  Private

 You will probably want to leave the site Private until you have added some content.

-You can set up the [item pool](../sites/site_itempool.md) at this point, or after the site has been created.

 When you are ready, click the *Add* button in the upper right corner.
 Once the page is created, you will be redirected to the site info tab of the site management.